 When the potato vines grow to about 6-8 inches above the soil surface, more soil or organic material is hilled up around the young potato seedlings so that only the top leaves stick out of the ground.
 This forces new tubers and new potatoes to grow under the new mound of soil.
 When the potato vines again reach 6-8 inches above the soil surface, they are hilled up again.

 If there is the danger of a late frost, young tender potato plants can be completely covered with this soil to protect them from frost damage.
-Hilling up potatoes also helps keep weeds down around the potato root zone, so the potatoes are not competing for nutrients.
+Hilling up potatoes also helps keep weeds down around the potato root zone,

 Covering potato plants with fresh, rich loose organic material like this can continue until the hill is as tall as you can or want to make it.
 Ideally, the taller the hill, the more potatoes you will get.
 Unfortunately, rain and wind can erode these potato hills if they are left exposed.
 Some farmers use bricks or wire mesh as walls to hold up the hills and prevent erosion.